 To give faculty members the autonomy to choose what they believe are the best resources for their courses, textbook changes no longer go through the curriculum review committee.
 However, there is still a process that must be followed so that textbook information can be communicated to the students in a timely manner.
 This is important both for students to be prepared for the first day of class and to comply with HEOA regulations and guidelines--which would ideally have the book information available when students register (starting Week 4 of the prior term).
-Due to our compressed academic timetable here, we have compromised by providing that information at the beginning of Week 9 of the prior term, which is when the school's online bookstore opens.
+Due to our compressed academic timetable here, we attempt to provide that information at the beginning of Week 4 of the prior term, which is when HACC's bookstore opens.

 Eligible students can use Financial Aid to purchase their textbooks or other course materials only from the school's official bookstore.
 Some students can only afford their textbooks by utilizing their financial aid.
 The textbook information must be provided to the bookstore in time for them to stock the desired materials.
 The textbook information is also provided directly to the students via the Student Portal and the Course Schedule, so that students have time to purchase their materials from whichever vendor they choose (if they do not need to purchase from the school bookstore).
 The ability to comparison shop for course materials is also part of the HEOA guidelines.

 COURSE MATERIALS FEES: Now that we have added the option to charge students a course materials fee (to their tuition bill) in order to provide their materials directly from the school, it will be possible to use that process for materials for courses outside the Business/Accounting departments.
 However, due to requirements to notify students in advance of the fee, a decision to start using this process for a course must be finalized prior to the opening of course registration for the next term (which opens Week 4).